Jacob Brafman: Brafman vs. the qahal

-One of the main problems with Brafman's thesis was that the qahal system itself in the Russian Empire had been dissolved under Nicholas I in 1844.
+One of the main problems with Brafman's thesis was that the qahal system within the Russian Empire had been dissolved under Nicholas I in 1844.
 For Brafman he posited a conspiracy theory that the qahal in fact continued to exist as a deep state, with reactionary rabbis working to keep control over the "average Jew" and to undermine Christian business interests at the same time, deliberately working to exclude them from all commercial competition.
 Brafman suggested that the qahal was able to sustain its own secrecy by having each of its agents act as a spy for other agents of the qahal.
 This way, if one of them was contemplating revealing the conspiracy, the qahal could blackmail them with evidence of their own various criminal misdeeds.
 Non-Jews that were aware of the existence of the qahal would simply be bribed into silence.
-The evidence of the qahal's existence, beyond the documents provided by Brafman, was in Jewish success.
+The evidence of the qahals existence, beyond the documents provided by Brafman, was in Jewish success.
 Jews, according to Brafman, continued to succeed, despite all of the legal restrictions placed upon them.
 This could not be the case, unless they had some secret or hidden advantage.
-Brafman's works chimed well with the Slavophiles then active in Russia and the political theory of Orthodoxy, Autocracy, and Nationality, which sought to distance Russian civilisation from French and British liberalism.
+Brafman's works accorded well with the Slavophiles then active in Russia and the political theory of Orthodoxy, Autocracy, and Nationality, which sought to distance Russian civilisation from French and British liberalism.
 Brafman's other major work, The Local and Universal Jewish Brotherhoods (1868), took aim at international Jewish organisations, particularly those based in France.
 His main object for criticism was the Alliance Israélite Universelle under prominent freemason, Adolphe Crémieux.
-For Brafman this was the qahal of qahals and as part of an international Jewish conspiracy controlled the other qahals.
+For Brafman this was the qahal of qahals and, as part of an international Jewish conspiracy, controlled the other qahals.
 He saw this as the successor of the Grand Sanhedrin (Napoleon's Rabbinic Assembly of 1807).